Olderdice History, Family Crest & Coats of Arms

 Early History of the Olderdice family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Olderdice History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Olderdice research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Olderdice History in all our PDF Extended History products and printed products wherever possible.

 Olderdice Spelling Variations